joshfinley/joshfinley.github.io/_posts/2020-09-04-masm64-peb-exports.md

 ## 4. DJB2 modifications

-Doing so requires a slight modification to the djb2 hashing implementation.
+This implentation requries a slight modification to the djb2 hashing implementation.
 We need it to take a target hash and a source string and determine if the latter's hash is equivalent to the former.
 This can be done as such:

 ```
 ;-----------------------------------------------------------------------------